marchirschvogel/ambit/README.md

   - Finite strain elastodynamics, implementing a range of hyperelastic isotropic and anisotropic as well as viscous constitutive laws
   - Active stress for modeling of cardiac contraction mechanics
   - Quasi-static, generalized-alpha, or one-step theta time integration
-  - Nearly incompressible as well as fully incompressible formulations (latter using pressure dofs)
+  - Nearly incompressible as well as fully incompressible formulations
-  - Prestressing using MULF method in displacement formulation
+  - Inverse mechanics formulations for recovery of a stress-free reference configuration, and a so-called prestressing method (MULF)
-  - Volumetric growth & remodeling
+  - Volumetric growth & remodeling: Prescribed, strain-, and stress-mediated growth
 * Fluid dynamics
   - Incompressible Navier-Stokes/Stokes equations, either in nonconservative or conservative formulation
   - Navier-Stokes/Stokes flow in an Arbitrary Lagrangian Eulerian (ALE) reference frame